PhilipOSull/Project-One/README.md

 # CUBE

-The goal of my portfolio project is to spreading knowledge about NFTs.
+The goal of my portfolio project is to spread knowledge about NFTs.
 To teach anybody from novice or advanced beginner how to buy or sell an NFT.
 It's something I've been really interested in in recent years.

 ![Mockup image](docs/validation/responsive-test.png)